Ghost in the Shell 2: Innocence Review

 The film is rich with cultural and philosophical references and, Matrix-like, leads us into a erudite wonderland, referencing Descartes, the Brothers Grimm, and Buddhism among others.
 If there was one criticism it’s the slightly portentous dialogue, though this may be the fault of translation.
 The voice work, by the original Japanese cast, is all fine, and the barks, slobbers and whimpers of Ruby, a real Basset Hound, particularly convincing.
 Ghost in the Shell 2: Innocence proves that its not only Studio Ghibli producing wonders in animated form.

 Ghost In The Shell 2: Innocence (2 Discs)

 Both disks contain the movie however disk 2 only works on DTS capable system.
-Playback of both sound and video was stunning however you will only truly appreciate the improved DTS quality using audiophile equipment rather than small lifestyle speakers that come with many 5.1 systems.
+Playback of both sound and video was stunning however you will only truly appreciate the improved DTS quality by using hi-end equipment rather than small lifestyle speakers that come with many 5.1 systems.

 Last modified on